ivanursul/ivanursul/articles/java/openSourceCollections.md

 ### <a href="#fastUtil" name="fastUtil"><i class="fa fa-link anchor" aria-hidden="true"></i></a> FastUtil Collections

-*FastUtil* characterize the fastest implementations available.
-Some of the benefits that it provides are listed below:
+*FastUtil* characterize high performance and the fastest implementations available.
+Some of the benefits it provides are listed below:
 * Classes that support very large collections (64-bit),
 * Classes for fast and practical access to binary and text files,
 * Provides structure-specific and type-specific Maps, Sets, Lists and PriorityQueues,